tmcgilchrist/ghuntley/content/live.md

 > "People were reading stuff into our relationship and, oh my God, I didn’t want to get near any of that crap, so we didn’t say anything", he told the Guardian.
 "It was a comedy of errors, a family blooper.
 There was nothing to say."

 Whilst I live a somewhat public life, to ensure this doesn't happen I've implemented safeguards to minimise the risks of broadcasting on the internet.

 The line of defense is [a strip of lights](https://www.amazon.com/Philips-Ambiance-LightStrip-Compatible-Assistant/dp/B0167H33DU) attached to my door frame that act as a traffic light to let folks know if a broadcast or video call/meeting is in progress.
 This simple system is extremely handy for communicating availability.

+{{< tweet 895518510025256960 >}}

 If you work remotely from your house as I do from time to time you should totally steal this idea - [I did](https://www.hanselman.com/blog/IsDaddyOnACallABusyLightPresenceIndicatorForLyncForMyHomeOffice.aspx).
 When I jump on a call or I am broadcasting the light automatically changes to red and my children understand what it means as I've had the system in place for a couple years now.

-{{< tweet 895518510025256960 >}}

-For privacy reasons and to reduce unwanted noise (typing, drinking water, swallowing, etc) I don't run my microphone "hot".
-Underneath my desk is a foot pedal with three buttons.
-When the main button is pressed it mixes the microphone into the stream and when depressed microphone input is automatically cut off.

 {{< tweet 1020620842428846080 >}}

 Finally, I use a dedicated control panel so that I can switch inputs via dedicated buttons and can fade to black instantly if the need arises.
+It is so important to have a big fat eject button, bumbling through systrays and application focus to terminate a stream is a recipe for disaster.

 {{< tweet 1020172737074028544 >}}